SBFspot/sbfspot-config/README.md

 ### Database
 Select a database you want to use.
 If you don't have already MySQL or MariaDB server running, SQLite is your best option.
 This howto doesn't cover MySQL/MariaDB server setup.
+There are two SQL scripts to create the [SBFspot database](https://github.com/SBFspot/SBFspot/blob/master/SBFspot/CreateMySQLDB.sql) and the [SBFspot user](https://github.com/SBFspot/SBFspot/blob/master/SBFspot/CreateMySQLUser.sql).
 If you don't need a database, you can select NoSQL.

 ![5-database](https://user-images.githubusercontent.com/1931158/46250413-a9c1d580-c43a-11e8-93b8-c334f825c2e2.JPG)